What is required to make payslips for your employees when we do the payroll?

 In Danish, this type of registration is called “arbejdsgiverregistrering”.

-You can check on the tax office website SKAT Erhverv if your company is registered as an employer.
+You can check on the website of the Danish Tax Agency SKAT Erhverv if your company is registered as an employer.

 This is shown on the registration document for the company.